noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_05_Coursework.md

   * It is easier for students to keep track of where you are
   * These pages in the github repo generally correspond to PowerPoints or handouts.
     * [https://github.com/noynaert/csc274repo](https://github.com/noynaert/csc274repo)
-    * Generally 1 repo page per video
+    * Generally 1 repo page per video or group of videos
-    * Should you print them out?
+    * Should you print out these handouts?

 Please remember that the videos are not intended to be professional grade.
 They are *always* a work in progress.
 Lectures are not perfect, either.

 ## Notes pages

 ### Steps to get points for the notes

 * Print them out, hopefully on campus from the "free" printers in computer labs